-Registering with a foreign business structure
+Registering a foreign business structure

-Foreign and Dutch law
+Foreign and Dutch law apply

 In the Netherlands, the ‘Incorporation principle’ applies.
 This means that a foreign company must comply both with Dutch law and the law of the country of origin.
 Foreign law determines:

-- the rules for incorporation (if you register a company with legal personality)
+- the rules for incorporation

 - the power of representation